lukasturcani/gdbutils/README.rst

 Installation
 ============

-The gdbutils library should be importable by GDB within a Python session.
-One way to do this is to add the path to gdbutils to GDB in the ``.gdbinit`` script
+The gdbutils library should be importable by GDB within the Python sessions it launches.
+One way to do this is to add the path to gdbutils to GDB in the ``.gdbinit`` script:

 .. code-block:: python